Last updated: 08MAY2023 (see Changelog for details)

 One other note to make: plugging the SD card directly into your PC to transfer files will give you much greater transfer speeds, about 4x the speed of USB file transfers.
 So I recommend removing the SD card and plugging it into your computer whenever you have a large batch of files to transfer; USB transfer works fine in a pinch for smaller transfers.

 With Android 11 and above, you will get the same prompt, but file permissions settings are different on these more modern OS versions.
 This is because these OS versions use scoped storage, which provides apps with file permissions without having to request it of the user, while also protecting the user’s data.
 For apps that have been updated to accommodate scoped storage, this transition is seamless.
-But for apps that haven’t been updated (which includes RetroArch and many standalone emulators), they will not be able to access the microSD card if the card has been set up as portable storage.
-What this means is that in order for all apps to readily access the microSD card, you may have to set it up for internal storage instead, until the apps are updated.
+But for apps that haven’t been updated, they will not be able to access the microSD card if the card has been set up as portable storage.
+Thankfully, most apps have been updated to accommodate scoped storage, so this is becoming less and less an issue over time.

 Note that if you use a USB-C dock like the one featured in the Accessories section above for storage (by plugging in a USB flash drive or SD card), that will also be treated as portable storage.